observeinc/terraform-aws-collection/modules/stack/README.md

-# Observe Collection module
+# Observe stack module

-This module collects configuration, log and metrics data from AWS into Observe.
+This module combines our log, metrics and configuration AWS collection modules into a single standalone "stack".

 ## Usage

-This is a minimal example for setting up the collection module:
+This is a minimal example for setting up the stack module:

 - create an `observe_datastream`
 - create an `observe_filedrop`.
 You must provide an ARN for a role that does not yet exist.